 Contrary to popular misconception, marriage between a U.S. citizen or permanent resident and a foreign-born person does not automatically confer upon that person U.S. citizenship or other immigration status.
 You will have to file a good deal of paperwork first, and get through a lengthy application process before the foreign-born spouse can so much as set foot in the United States.

 The first part of that application process is for the U.S.-based spouse to file what's called a petition, on Form I-130 (issued by U.S. Citizenship and Immigration Services, or USCIS).
-When the time comes for the U.S. citizen or resident to submit this form, he or she will need to include a copy of an official version of your wedding certificate.
+When the time comes for the U.S. citizen or resident to submit this form, they will need to include a copy of an official version of your wedding certificate.

 For more information on the application process to petition for a foreign-born person based on marriage, see How to Get a Foreign Family Member Into the U.S. as a Lawful Permanent Resident.

-In order for the U.S. petitioner to succeed in sponsoring the immigrant, he or she will need to show sufficient financial resources to support that person at or above 125% of the income levels set by the U.S. Poverty Guidelines (issued annually).
+In order for the U.S. petitioner to succeed in sponsoring the immigrant, they will need to show sufficient financial resources to support the immigrant at or above 125% of the income levels set by the U.S. Poverty Guidelines (issued annually and available on the USCIS website).
 The petitioner will, as part of proving this, need to fill out an Affidavit of Support on USCIS Form I-864.

 One of the requirements for filling out this form is that the sponsor reside in the United States or a U.S. territory or possession.
-If part of the reason that you are getting married outside of the U.S. is that the petitioner already lives there, you need to look closely at this requirement.
-At a minimum, the sponsor will have to return to the U.S. by the time the Form I-864 is submitted (which might happen in the middle of the process, by mail; or at the final visa interview at an overseas U.S. consulate).
+If part of the reason that you are getting married outside of the U.S. is that the petitioner already lives overseas, you need to look closely at this requirement.
+At a minimum, the sponsor will have to return to the U.S. by the time the Form I-864 is submitted (which might happen in the middle of the process, by mail; or at the final visa interview at a U.S. embassy or consulate abroad).

-Also, the sponsor will have to prove that he or she is actually living in the United States.
-U.S. immigration authorities will want to see evidence of where the sponsor lives (perhaps in the form of an apartment lease or mortgage), where he or she is working, and so on.
+Also, the sponsor will have to prove that they actually live in the United States.
+U.S. immigration authorities will want to see evidence of where the sponsor lives (perhaps in the form of an apartment lease or mortgage), where they're working, and so on.

 If the sponsor doesn't yet have a job in the U.S., but is living there, that's not fatal.
 To prove sufficient financial resources, it might still be possible for the sponsor to find a friend to jointly submit a separate Form I-864, or a household member to submit a Form I-864a.